amzn/style-dictionary/docs/api.md

-Exports a properties object with applied platform transforms.
+Exports a tokens object with applied platform transforms.

 This is useful if you want to use a style